Yaronglp/yaronglp/README.md

 I enjoy creating things and have a strong passion for assisting others in grasping complex software concepts and expanding their knowledge.

-🔭 I’m currently working on Nielsen as a Frontend Team Lead & Guild Manager
+🔭 I’m currently working at Intuit as a Senior Frontend Engineer & FE Guild Manager.

 📫 Connect with me on: